Non-singular "Gauss'' black hole from non-locality: Non-singular ``Gauss'' black hole model

 In the present context, note that the modified radius variable $\tilde{r}$ is always larger than the minimal distance $\sqrt{\pi}\ell$.
 For this reason the apparent horizon condition \eqref{eq:app-horizon} can only be satisfied if

 that is, the mass parameter exceeds a critical value.
 As expected, in the limiting case of $\ell\rightarrow 0$ this mass gap vanishes as one recovers the Schwarzschild case.
-While the considerations presented in this Essay are focused on the time-independent scenario, it is still interesting that they qualitatively reproduce the mass gap found in dynamical situations.
+While the considerations presented in this paper are focused on the time-independent scenario, it is still interesting that they qualitatively reproduce the mass gap found in dynamical situations.

-If the mass is less than the critical value, $m < m_0$, the resulting geometry is horizonless but regular at $r=0$.
-Specifically, $r=0$ then corresponds to a wormhole throat moving forward in time, just as in the Simpson--Visser case \cite{Simpson:2018tsi}; for comments on possible analytic continuations see below.
+If the mass is less than the critical value, $M < M_0$, the resulting geometry is horizonless but regular at $r=0$.
+Specifically, $r=0$ then corresponds to a wormhole throat moving forward in time, just as in the Simpson--Visser case \cite{Simpson:2018tsi}; for comments on analytic continuation see below.

+Let us conclude this section by addressing an interesting feature of the proposed ``Gauss'' regular black hole: at minimal mass, $M = M_0$, the horizon radius of the Gauss black hole is zero.
+Conversely, for the Hayward metric evaluated at its critical mass, the horizon radius is non-zero.
+This will become relevant in the thermodynamical studies later.